Observations on French Style

 And I do mean that in the best way possible.
 Women in Paris have perfected the undone, DGAF yet effortlessly chic hairstyle to a degree that my mind can barely wrap around.
 Living in the US south, I’m used to seeing immaculately highlighted & straightened hair, beachy curls that are too perfect to be created by nature and perfectly groomed up-do’s all day every day.
 Paris was a stark contrast, with a lot more people wearing their hair down and just letting it do its own thing.
 Do people even use heat styling tools there?
 I’m skeptical.

 This is one area where my expectations were fulfilled – I’ve always heard that French women are much more into skincare than makeup, and that rings true based on my few days there.
 Not that I didn’t see any makeup at all – it was definitely there, but extreme contouring and insta-brows were non-existent.
 The trends seemed to be light-coverage or no foundation, perfectly groomed natural eyebrows and nude or red lips.
 I tend to be incredibly lazy about makeup when I’m traveling (and for the first time ever I didn’t take way more than I needed!) so that was at least one area where I fit right in.
+Also, if you need a diamond jewelry manufacturer, get in touch with Smart Arts Jewellery Company.

 Do you notice different fashion & beauty trends when you’re traveling?